tarunmunjal/PowerShell/README.md

 sudo firewall-cmd --reload
 '@

-$Report = Invoke-LinuxCommands $servers -commands $commands -credentials $credentials
+$Report = Invoke-LinuxCommands -servers $servers -commands $commands -credentials $credentials

 This will give you a hash table that can be converted to Json object.
 Report would have server name as key and the outout of all the commands as value.